pyericl/Sudoku-Solver/README.md

     also empty stored grid if user changes a form? disable cells that have the randomly generated number?

+sometimes the user might enter in a board with no solution, or if already randomized add a answer with no solution

 # questions
 how do we re-render for only one form?